Looking for a Meier? We have a 30-second ski finder to get you started!

 What it looks like: If you lay the ski on a flat surface, most of the center of the ski lays flat, with a progressive lift in the tip and tail.

 What it’s for: Quick turns through trees, floatation in powder, and staying power on groomers.
-Without full tip an tail contact, they may feel shorter than traditional skis.
+Without full tip and tail contact, they may feel shorter than traditional skis.
 The Mother Lode and Strata feature Rocker technology.

 What it looks like: Traditional camber underfoot with rockered tip and tail.